dfinity/portal/roadmap/2_boundary_nodes/deployed/icos-nodes.md

 is_community: false
 ---

-Today, the installation and configuration of boundary nodes requires manual intervention by the foundation’s employees.
-This feature establishes a fully-automated build process to facilitate improved automated testing and deployment and thereby enables NNS-driven deployment of boundary nodes.
-The operating system, IC OS, currently used for replica nodes, shall also be used for boundary nodes.
-This solution builds the basis for ongoing decentralization efforts.
+This feature enables NNS-driven deployment of boundary nodes, establishing a fully-automated installation and configuration process.
+The operating system, IC OS, currently used for replica nodes, will also be used for boundary nodes.
+This solution eliminates manual intervention by Dfinity Foundation employees and builds a basis for ongoing decentralization efforts.